-I am a qualified, registered and experienced Art Psychotherapist working in Wivenhoe, Essex.
-My approach to Art Psychotherapy is client-led, person-centred and psychodynamically informed.
-I am also inspired by Ecopsychotherapy and Environmental Arts Therapy practice.
-I offer Art Psychotherapy at the Treehouse Art Studio, which is a purpose built art studio set amongst the trees.
-It is quiet and comfortable with good facilities and parking.
+I’m an Art Psychotherapist working in Wivenhoe, Essex.
+I qualified in 2014 and currently work in the NHS and private practice.
+My approach to Art Psychotherapy is client-led and psychodynamically informed.
+I work in private practice from the Treehouse Art Studio.
+This is a purpose built venue which is quiet and comfortable with good facilities and parking.
 There are also public transport services nearby.

 What is Art Psychotherapy?

 Art Psychotherapy is a form of psychotherapy practiced by qualified, registered Art Psychotherapists.
 It can provide you with an opportunity to use artmaking to explore issues or themes that are relevant and personal to you, and it can be used to explore a wide range of difficulties.